-In accordance with Ind-AS 113, 'Fair value measurement', assets and liabilities are to be measured based on the following valuation techniques: (i) Market approach - Prices and other relevant information generated by market transactions involving identical or comparable assets or a) Current versus non-current classification
+In accordance with Ind-AS 113, 'Fair value measurement', assets and liabilities are to be measured based on the following valuation techniques:

-- (i) Market approach Prices and other relevant information generated by market transactions involving identical or comparable assets liabilities. - (ii) Income approach Converting the future amounts based on market expectations to its present value using the discounting method. - (iii) Cost approach Replacement cost method.
+- Market approach Prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities - (ii) Income approach Converting the future amounts based on market expectations to its present value using the discounting method. - (iii) Cost approach Replacement cost method.